LionKimbro/lions_internet_office/README.md

 * `/`  -- the root directory for the project
    * `time/`  -- the root directory of most data, which is laid out by year of origin
        * `2021/` -- the root directory for this year
+          * `discussions/`  -- discussion summaries
+            * `yyyy-mm-dd.md`  -- a summary or notes on a discussion on or around a particular day
           * `usr/`  -- user-specific directory -- user folders will go in here
              * `lion/`  -- Lion's personal contributions directory (choosing myself for example)
                 * `img/`  -- images, named by any particular method